rockerBOO/awesome-neovim/README.md

 - [ojroques/nvim-hardline](https://github.com/ojroques/nvim-hardline) - A statusline / bufferline.
 It is inspired by [vim-airline](https://github.com/vim-airline/vim-airline) but aims to be as light and simple as possible.
 - [datwaft/bubbly.nvim](https://github.com/datwaft/bubbly.nvim) - Bubbly status line for neovim.
 - [beauwilliams/statusline.lua](https://github.com/beauwilliams/statusline.lua) - A tidy statusline for neovim written in lua featuring awesome integrations and blazing speed!
+- [Famiu/feline.lua](https://github.com/Famiu/feline.nvim) - A minimal, stylish and customizable statusline for Neovim written in Lua.

 ### Cursorline
 - [yamatsum/nvim-cursorline](https://github.com/yamatsum/nvim-cursorline) - A plugin for neovim that highlights cursor words and lines